-Another perspective of guilt is one that involves blaming yourself for things that go wrong in your life or for not reaching your goals.
+Another situation of guilt can involve blaming yourself for things that go wrong in your life or for not reaching your goals.
 Once you get into the loop of self-blame, it can be easy to slip into a near-constant state of guilt.

-One specific type of guilt is related to something you did wrong, which could include actions involving someone else or when you violated your moral code or ethics.
-You might be trying to quit a bad habit, such as smoking, and feel guilty when you cheat and smoke anyways.
-This guilt can be healthy, because it can help you to make changes in your actions, and you have the chance to make amends to those who you may have wronged.
+One specific type of guilt is related to something you did wrong, which could include actions involving someone else or when you do something that goes against your own values or ethics.
+For instance, you might be trying to quit a habit, such as smoking or gossiping, and feel guilty when you smoke or gossip.
+When not excessive, this guilt can be useful because it can help you to make changes in your actions, and you have the chance to make amends to those who you may have wronged.

-Another type of guilt is for your thoughts, but not your actions.
-Perhaps you are thinking of doing something wrong, and you feel guilty for that.
-While you technically still hold a high moral ground because you haven't acted on your thoughts, the reality is that you feel guilty for the thoughts that you have.
-Acknowledging those thoughts and then vowing not to act on them, working to reduce them with conscious efforts, can help to reduce your feelings of guilt.
+Another type of guilt can involve your thoughts, rather than your actions.
+Perhaps you are thinking of doing something wrong, and you feel guilty for even having the thought.
+Acknowledging those thoughts, vowing not to act on them, and then working to reduce them with conscious efforts can help to reduce your feelings of guilt.

 The Problem With Guilt

-While there are many types of guilt and some of them are even healthy, the reality is that all guilt can become unhealthy if you allow the guilt to fester.
-Feeling remorse and guilt over your actions is normal, but if you spend excessive amounts of time thinking about it, then you can put yourself into a pattern of negative thoughts.
+While there are many types of guilt and some of them can even be useful, any type of guilt can become unhealthy if it becomes excessive or is allowed to fester.
+Feeling remorse at times can be common, but if you spend excessive amounts of time stewing in guilt, it may have harmful effects or be a sign of something deeper going on.

 When you deal with excessive or inappropriate guilt, you could be exhibiting a symptom of depression.
 Excessive guilt can also be associated with childhood trauma or even post-traumatic stress disorder (PTSD).
-Therefore, if you are exhibiting signs of excessive guilt, it could be a sign of a deeper issue that you need to address.
-Working with a professional, such as a certified counselor or a licensed therapist, you can work through any potential underlying issues.
+Therefore, if you are exhibiting signs of excessive guilt, it could be a sign of a deeper concern that you might want to address with the help of a trained mental health professional.

 Ways To Effectively Address Guilt

-If you notice a pattern of feeling guilty, then there are a few key ways to address it.
-First, look for evidence that you aren't doing enough or that you have done something wrong.
-Be willing to allow others to give their point of view to help you adjust your viewpoint.
+Sometimes, our incorrect perception of a situation can be creating excessive levels of guilt.
+If this may be the case for you, try to first look for evidence that you aren't doing enough or that you have done something wrong, and see what the facts say.
+Consider asking others to give their point of view to help you adjust your viewpoint.

-Under your guilt, however, you might be carrying emotional baggage that needs to be addressed.
-For instance, you could have feelings of anger, hurt, resentment, or even low self-worth.
-By working with a therapist, you can address those feelings and learn ways to cope with them effectively.
+Working through guilt on your own can be challenging, and sometimes, there may be further concerns underneath your guilt that you’d like to address.
+For instance, you could be holding onto feelings of anger, hurt, resentment, or even low self-worth, or you may have found that your excessive guilt is connected to a mental health condition.
+By working with an in-person or online therapist, you can address those feelings and learn ways to cope with them effectively.